Learn what the body knows, the mind doesn’t.

 How does WTM work?

-How does WTM help children?
+How has WTM helped children?

 Were the WTM techniques tested?

-Watch the video for an overview of WTM?
+Watch the video for an overview of WTM

-Chapters of Video (click chapter)
+Chapters to the video above (click chapter)

 Introduction – Ages & Background